 Indian Companies have to prepare the Profit & Loss Account as per Schedule III of Companies Act, 2013.

-- Horizontal format of P&L Account
+- The horizontal format of P&L Account

-- Vertical format of P&L Account
+- The vertical format of P&L Account

 ABC Ltd. is an Indian company.
-It prepares the P&L Statement as per the schedule of Companies Act.
+It prepares the P&L Statement as per the schedule of the Companies Act.

-However, in vertical format, there is no use of T-shaped structure.
+However, in vertical format, there is no use of a T-shaped structure.
 In this, the figures from trial balance are used.

 Khan & Co.
 The bakery is an Indian company that uses a vertical format for a P&L statement